 Álex Nain Saab Morán is a Colombian businessman and suspected international money launderer who is a close ally of Venezuelan President Nicolás Maduro and who authorities say designed multi-million dollar schemes involving Venezuelan government officials.

-On October 18, 2021, Saab was sent to the United States to face charges of money laundering.
-Saab was extradited from the Cabo Verde after his arrest in June 2020, when his private jet landed in the West African nation to refuel.
+Saab has been a prisoner in the United States since 2021.
+He was extradited from Cabo Verde after his arrest in 2020 when his private jet landed in the West African nation to refuel.

 Saab is accused of being part of a corruption scheme that included kickbacks to Venezuelan government officials.
 According to the US Justice Department, Saab and his partner funneled more than $350 million to overseas accounts.

 Álex Saab is the son of a Lebanese immigrant who settled in the city of Barranquilla and opened various businesses, finding success in Colombia's textile industry.

 Early in his career, he associated with Álvaro Pulido, a Colombian businessman who was involved in drug trafficking and who invited Saab to do business in Venezuela.

 Between 2004 and 2011, the two men exported merchandise to Australia, Ecuador, and Venezuela through a company called Shantex S.A.
 In Venezuela, their clients were small, relatively unknown businesses that had access to dollars at a preferential exchange rate thanks to the country's former currency control agency's (Comisión de Administración de Divisas -- CADIVI) official exchange system that became well-known for its serious corruption scandals.

 The close relationship between Saab and Chavismo dates back to 2011 when an agreement to supply the parts needed to build prefabricated houses for Venezuela's Housing Mission was signed in front of then-president Hugo Chávez, Chancellor Nicolás Maduro, and former Colombian president Juan Manuel Santos.